acostade29/Dog-Walking-List-Project-/README.md

 ## Motivation:
-### One of my previous jobs in Boston to help my friend Nelson starting his small company  as a dog Walker.
-We worked together and a small an personal app gets really handy for the person that works in this field.
+### One of my previous jobs in Boston was helping my friend Nelson start his own dog walking service.
+In this feild, a small APP like this comes in handy.

 ### ***Description***